 Students may be granted extension of your study period when you face difficulty in completing the degree within the standard study period due to fair reasons related to their work or some personal affairs.
-Students who wish to extend study period must check the JAIST website (Education \rightarrow Academic Procedures \rightarrow Extended Study Period for Completion) and contact Kyoumu to apply by the designated deadline.
+Students who wish to extend study period must check the JAIST website (Education \rightarrow Academic Procedures \rightarrow Long-term Study System) and contact Kyoumu to apply by the designated deadline.